Asymmetric Matters from a Dark First-Order Phase Transition: Dark Matter and Experimental Signatures

 Since the dark leptons are heavy, much of the dark hadronic symmetric entropy density is transferred into $\pi'^0$.
 To ensure the dark sector does not overclose the universe, we require $\pi'^0$ to decay.
 This is easily achieved through the dominant decay mode to two dark photons as long as $m_\gamp \le m_{\pi'_0}/2$.
 In order for the dark photon to decay into the SM, we require $m_\gamp \ge 2m_e$.
 The decay rate of the dark photon to a pair of SM leptons is \al{ \Gamma_{\gamp \to \bar{l} l} = \frac{\alpha \epsilon^2 \prn{m_\gamp^2 + 2m_l^2}}{3 m_\gamp} \sqrt{1-\frac{4 m_l^2}{m_\gamp^2}}. } For dark photon masses below a GeV, the decay rate into hadronic channels is non-perturbative.
 We infer the decay rates from the branching ratios derived from measured ratios of hadronic final-state cross sections to those of muons in $e^+ e^-$ collisions~\cite{Liu:2014cma}.
 We require the resulting total decay rate of the dark photon to be faster than Hubble before SM neutrinos decouple around $T \sim 3 \MeV$~\cite{Mangano:2006ar}, which is true for all dark photon masses we consider as long as $\epsilon \gtrsim \order{10^{-10}}$.

-With these common considerations outlined, we discuss two distinct limits: one in which all of dark matter is the dark neutron, $n'$, and the other in which dark matter is comprised of equal numbers of dark protons, $p'$, and $\pi'^-$, assuming $|m_{n'}-m_{p'}| \gtrsim 100$~MeV.
-These scenarios predict different dark matter masses and direct detection constraints and prospects.
-If $n'$ and $p'$ masses are closer, the situation is between these two limits.
+With these common considerations outlined, we discuss two distinct limits: one in which all of dark matter is the dark antineutron, $\bar{n}'$, and the other in which dark matter is comprised of equal numbers of dark antiprotons, $\bar{p}'$, and $\pi'^+$, assuming $|m_{\bar{n}'}-m_{\bar{p}'}| \gtrsim 100$~MeV.